cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 events.
 While these events are widely employed in various industries, the absence of standardized guidelines for their composition has led to significant divergence among developers.
-This lack of uniformity makes programmers create distinct event handling logic for each event source, impeding seamless communication between different systems.
+This lack of uniformity makes programmers create distinct event-handling logic for each event source, impeding seamless communication between different systems.
 CloudEvents aims to streamline the process of declaring and delivering events, improving simplicity and interoperability across diverse services and platforms.